 In 2011, the Bay Area conducted a preliminary analysis of UASI grant effectiveness.
-The report qualitatively and quantitatively documented progress made by the Bay Area in building capabilities, reducing risk, and enhancing regional preparedness through investments that support the goals and objectives in the Bay Area Homeland Security Strategy.
+The report qualitatively and quantitatively documented progress made by the Bay Area in building capabilities, reducing risk, and enhancing regional preparedness through investments that support the goals and objectives in the Bay Area Homeland Security Strategy, which aligns with the National Preparedness Guidelines and supports the implementation of the State of California Homeland Security Strategy and the National Security Strategy.
 The report serves as a baseline for future assessments and evaluations of how the region is implementing its Strategy and the effectiveness of the grant programs and other funding sources utilized to do so.